patelrohan008/cx4240-stock-prediction/README.md

 ## Next steps

+### Twitter Analysis
+Currently, the model used to calculate the sentiment of tweets in thie project has only one numerical indicator applied to each tweet.
+This model could be improved by introducing several more complex indicators to provide more information towards the overall sentiment towards the given company.

+### Neural Networks
+The machine learning models used in this project were all relatively simple compared to those availible for use.
+Given more time and computing power, signifigantly more complex models could be produced that would provide either more accurate predictions or a broader range of applicable companies for which the model would be useful.

 # References
 [1] J. Bollen and H. Mao.
 Twitter mood as a stock market predictor .
 IEEE Computer,